7 months Planner for CAT preparation: Working Aspirants

-Taking into consideration that you start (or restart) with your prep from 15th April 2021, you have around 210 days (7 months) before D-Day, as CAT will like to be on 28th November this year.
+Taking into consideration that you start (or restart) with your prep from the first week of May, you have around 208 days (7 months) before D-Day, as CAT will most likely be on 28th November this year.
 But let’s see if it gets delayed due to Covid or not.

 Now, if you are serious about your CAT preparation, it’s absolutely possible to nail CAT with a high percentile with 7 months of preparation.
 All you need is Right strategy and resources along with consistency.